giorgiovilardo/ml-challenge/JOURNAL.md

 I think I'll use `marshmallow` for validation insted of DRF stuff which I honestly found bizantine and needlessly complex. `requests` is my http client of choice.

+## Implementation v1

+Mostly straightforward: the view function unpacks the necessary request data into a couple variables and passes them to a Service, which validates the request, does the necessary operations and returns a Django Model to the view.
+The Service module exposes a mapper specific for this request/response, (ideally trying something similar to the vertical slice architecture, and in general keeping things that needs to change close together) so the controller can just pass the Model to the mapper and construct a proper JSON response using DRF `Response` type.

+I used the status code `201` as it's IMHO good form when inserting new stuff into the db.

+For the test suite, I tried to cover significantly the business cases rather than the technicality covered by the tests.
+There's a hole in the missing unit tests of the service, but `Mock` and `patch` decided to give me trouble so I had to resort to integrations.

+All in all I'm satisfacted with the test suite, if anything some things lead to combinatorial explosions of tests, so there's probably some design to make better somewhere.